Flipkart: Consumer affairs

-In 2022, a group of scammers was arrested by the police in Lucknow after being found guilty of using the platform to scam the customers.
-The scam included replacing the online-ordered Apple products with bricks to cheat customers and company.
+In 2022, a group of scammers was arrested by the Lucknow Police for cheating Flipkart by ordering Apple products and returning packages with bricks instead.
 Such scams have also been reported in the past, where soaps were delivered instead of an iPhone, not only via Flipkart but also via Amazon.

 Flipkart Video

-Flipkart Video was an India-based OTT (Over the Top) video streaming platform operated by Walmart-owned Flipkart.
-It was launched in 2019, and has lined up content from partners like Voot, Arre, Viu, TVF, Pocket Aces' Dice Media, and more.
-In October 2019, it announced its first original series Back Benchers, a quiz show hosted by Bollywood film producer and director Farah Khan, which features Bollywood celebrities as students and host Farah as the dean of the figurative school.
-Among the many Bollywood celebrities who have appeared on the show so far are Anil Kapoor, Shilpa Shetty, Kartik Aaryan, Parineeti Chopra, Ananya Panday, Bhumi Pednekar, Taapsee Pannu, Janhvi Kapoor, and Malaika Arora.
+Flipkart Video was an India-based OTT (Over the Top) video streaming platform operated by Flipkart.
+It was launched in 2019, and formed content partnerships with Voot, Arre, Viu, TVF, and Pocket Aces' Dice Media.
+In October 2019, it announced its first original series Back Benchers, a quiz show hosted by Bollywood film producer and director Farah Khan, which featured Bollywood actors as students and host Farah as the dean of the figurative school.
+The show had appearances from Bollywood actors such as Anil Kapoor, Shilpa Shetty, Kartik Aaryan, Parineeti Chopra, Ananya Panday, Bhumi Pednekar, Taapsee Pannu, Janhvi Kapoor, and Malaika Arora.

-Overview

 Flipkart Video is a free video streaming service that is available within the video section of the Flipkart app.
 Flipkart has cooperated with various production houses, including Studio Next and Frames, as well as Sikhya Productions, to offer its library of original series in foreign languages and genres to Flipkart users.